thomasbbrunner/quadric-engine/README.md

 * Substitute #defines for enums or constexpr
 * Remove singletons and global variables
 * Add right version to glad loader
+* Formatting according to a standard (google style guide)
+* Port geometries to templated classes and make generation of vertices run at compile time
+* Make entire interface more like a library and less like a framework
+    - more control and flexibility to the developer
+    - less time for implementation of new features
+* Remove deprecated makefile